aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

 {{% alert color="primary" %}}

-You may also try to use the overloaded versions of [**AutoFitRows**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/autofitrows/) and [**AutoFitColumns**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/autofitcolumns/) methods accepting a range of rows/columns and an instance of [**AutoFitterOptions**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitteroptions/) to auto-fit the selected rows/columns with your desired [**AutoFitterOptions**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitteroptions/) accordingly.
+You may also try to use the overloaded versions of [**AutoFitRows**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/autofitrows/) and [**AutoFitColumns**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/autofitcolumns/) methods accepting a range of rows/columns and an instance of [**AutoFitterOptions**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitteroptions/) to auto‑fit the selected rows/columns with your desired [**AutoFitterOptions**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitteroptions/) accordingly.

 The signatures of the aforesaid methods are as follows:

-1. AutoFitRows(int startRow, int endRow, [**AutoFitterOptions**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitteroptions/) options)
+1. `AutoFitRows(int startRow, int endRow, AutoFitterOptions options)`
-1. AutoFitColumns(int firstColumn, int lastColumn, [**AutoFitterOptions**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitteroptions/) options)
+2. `AutoFitColumns(int firstColumn, int lastColumn, AutoFitterOptions options)`

 {{% /alert %}}